Annu1809/Responsive-Frontend/README.md

 <br>
 main focus is on responsiveness
 <br>
-Three different web pages with responsive frontends
+ Different web pages with responsive frontends and dynamic UIs